laanwj/sundog/README.md

 - Loading / reading save states (`l` and `s` respectively).
 - Ground combat

 Is it fully playable?
-Almost.
-I haven't tested everything, but see below.
+Probably: all the critical things have been implemented, but not everything has been tested there may be remaining bugs.

 ### To be done

-Critical:

-- *Untested:* space combat on pirate encounters (some native procedures may need to be implemented for this, probably SHIPLIB:0x18).

 Non-critical: